Easing the Financial Burden Placed on Independent Artists

-In addition to the Recording Academy, the HITS Act is supported by many members of the music ecosystem, including the American Association of Independent Music (A2IM), SAG-AFTRA, Music Artists Coalition, Artists Rights Alliance, Recording Industry Association of America, National Music Publishers Association, SoundExchange, Global Music Rights, SESAC, National Independent Talent Organization, National Independent Venues Association, Future of Music Coalition, Digital Music Association (DiMA), NSAI, ASCAP, BMI, Gospel Music Association, Christian Music Trade Association (CMTA) and Songwriters of North America (SONA).
+Championed by the Recording Academy, the legislation is supported by many members of the music ecosystem, including the American Association of Independent Music (A2IM), SAG-AFTRA, Music Artists Coalition, Artists Rights Alliance, Recording Industry Association of America, National Music Publishers Association, SoundExchange, Global Music Rights, SESAC, National Independent Venue Association, National Independent Talent Organization, Future of Music Coalition, Digital Media Association, Nashville Songwriters Association International, ASCAP, BMI, Gospel Music Association, Christian Music Trade Association and Songwriters of North America.

 What’s Next for the HITS Act?